JonmarCorpuz/SecondBrain/Protocol - TCP.md

 The sequence number field indicates the position of the data in the byte stream being sent to help in reassembling the data at the receiving end

+* Unique to the host only
+* Hosts will set a random initial sequence number when initiating communication with another device

 ### Acknowledgement number (32 Bits)

 The acknowledgement number field contains the next sequence number that the sender should expect to receive

+* TCP uses forward acknowledgement, which indicates the sequence number of the next segment that the host expects to receive (Ex: *During a TCP Three-Way Handshake, PC1 sends a SYN with a sequence number of 10 and PC2 will reply with an ACK with an ackownledgement value of 11, PC1 will then send back an ACK with a sequence number of 11 since that's what PC2 is expecting*)

 ### Data offset